danielbyomujuni/WorldSystem/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-description: Create a report to help us to improve things
+about: Create a report to help us to improve things
 title: "|BUG|"
 labels: "bug"